-Dannielle Simms is an associate attorney with Dennis M. Slate, Attorney
+Dannielle Simms is an associate attorney with Slate & Associates, Attorneys

 at Law.
 She specializes in complex family law issues including divorce,

 modifications, child support, and CPS defense.
 Prior to working for Dennis

 Slate, Dannielle participated the in Success Through Addiction Recovery

 (STAR) Program of Harris County.
 While working with this program, Dannielle